Nezha Conquers the Dragon King

 Nezha Conquers the Dragon King (哪吒鬧海 (哪吒闹海, Nézhā nào hǎi, Nezha churns the sea)) is a 1979 Chinese animated fantasy film produced by Shanghai Animation Film Studio.
-It was screened out of competition at the 1980 Cannes Film Festival, listed under the English title Prince Nezha's Triumph Against Dragon King, and was released in the United Kingdom as Little Nezha Fights Great Dragon Kings.
+It was screened out of competition at the 1980 Cannes Film Festival, listed under the English title Prince Nezha's Triumph Against Dragon King, and it was released dubbed into English in the United Kingdom as Little Nezha Fights Great Dragon Kings.

 Plot

 The film is an adaptation of a story in Chinese mythology (in particular, the epic fantasy novel Investiture of the Gods) about the warrior deity Nezha.
 After a gestation period of three and a half years, Lady Yin, the wife of General Li Jing, gives birth to a flesh ball, which becomes a lotus flower, from which Nezha is born.
 Nezha is born able to walk and talk, and is taken on as a student of the immortal Taiyi Zhenren.

 The Dragon Kings of the Four Seas, tired of being peaceful, have become cruel and destructive, plaguing China with destructive storms and a drought.
 The people beg for rain, but the East Sea Dragon King Ao Guang ignores them, telling the yaksha Ye Sha to go and find children for him to eat.
 Ye Sha captures one of Nezha's friends as he is bathing by the ocean, and Nezha confronts him, injuring him badly.
 Ao Guang sends his third son, Ao Bing, next.
 Ao Bing is killed by Nezha, infuriating Ao Guang.

 A variety of confrontations ensue between Nezha and Ao Guang.
 Ao Guang and the other Dragon Kings wreak havoc on the people, causing storms, floods and all manners of natural disasters.
 Seeing this, Nezha takes his father's sword, tells his parents that he is returning their flesh and bones to them, and calls out for his master before killing himself by slitting his throat.

 He is reborn with the help of his master, again from a lotus blossom, and is given new weapons and abilities.
 After breaking into Ao Guang's underwater palace, he confronts Ao Guang and the other Dragon Kings again, and is finally triumphant.